imofftoseethewizard/plguile3/README.md

 ## Status

 Demoable.
-Scruple supports creating scheme functions which can accept and return nearly all built-in Postgres types.
+Scruple supports creating scheme functions which can accept and return all built-in Postgres types.

 ## Overview